 The changes in the rates will be adjusted as and when notified

 The United Kingdom operates tax on a remittance-based system, this means only those who live and work in the UK who are citizens are subject to income tax on their UK earnings and amounts earned overseas which are remitted to the UK.
 If the individual has a property in the UK but resides overseas they are not subject to tax on the overseas earnings, however, if they rent out the property, they will be subject to tax is the income exceeds the allowances.
 On this basis, the individual is considered and must apply for the status of “Resident, but not ordinarily resident for tax purposes”.
 Resident citizens who have overseas businesses, providing they do not remit those profits back to the UK will not suffer tax, hence why many English-owned companies are Tax Haven based in the Caribbean Islands and other Tax friendly states.
 UK corporations based in the UK may not have their overseas income subject to UK corporation tax, this must be applied for in advance.
-This explains why the UK has many a thriving tax consultancy, enabling their clients to reduce their tax liabilities using the UK tax laws.
+This explains why the UK has much thriving tax consultancy, enabling their clients to reduce their tax liabilities using the UK tax laws.

 The UK Fiscal year though 12 months commences on 6th April running through to 5th April the following year and is due to historical events which the UK politicians will not change the Law.

-The UK operates a progressive tax rate with minor variations in Scotland where the rate is 1% less than the UK.
+The UK operates a progressive tax rate with minor variations in Scotland where the rate is 1% less than in the UK.

 Personal Income Tax rates